srcdev888/AppSecRepository/utils/README.md

-# Quick guide on cryptographic keys utilities
+# Quick guide on Java Keytool

 * Author:   Pedric Kng
 * Updated:  28-May-21
-* Purpose:  This article describes capabilities with Java keytool
+* Purpose:  This article is a quick guide with Java keytool

 # Abbreviations
 | Label | Description |